masterofobzene/UserScriptRepo/INFOS/Steam bad reviews.md

 instantaneously need to identify themselves with brands and objects, so they exploit this.
 People bought the "hey this is me! look what I like!", poor souls need to do that.
 Imagine how the reviews system works after this.
 A useful review is not a positive review anymore.
-So to save you one step this userscript will automatically switch reviews to "negative" so all you will see is the negative reviews, but be aware there are a lot of people giving bad reviews because they want to run Cyberpunk 2077 on a 2016 laptop.
+So to save you one step this userscript will automatically switch reviews to "negative" so all you will see are the negative reviews, but be aware there are a lot of people giving bad reviews because they want to run Cyberpunk 2077 on a 2016 laptop.

 Use your brain and...
 READ.